victorbrodsky/order-lab/README.md

 	 git reset --hard

-### Force Git to overwrite local files on pull; This will remove all the local files ([http://stackoverflow.com/questions/1125968/force-git-to-overwrite-local-files-on-pull](http://stackoverflow.com/questions/1125968/force-git-to-overwrite-local-files-on-pull))
+### To force Git to overwrite local files on pull; This will remove all the local files ([http://stackoverflow.com/questions/1125968/force-git-to-overwrite-local-files-on-pull](http://stackoverflow.com/questions/1125968/force-git-to-overwrite-local-files-on-pull))

 	 git fetch --all
 	 git reset --hard origin/master

-### To push changes from locally create branch (i.e. iss51) to remote repo
+### To push changes from a locally created branch (i.e. iss51) to a remote repo

 	 git push -u origin iss51

-### To create local branch from remote repo
+### To create a local branch from a remote repo

 	 git fetch origin
 	 git checkout --track origin/iss51